 In particular, this Network API over MSN-2 MSN Servers SHALL conform to section 7.1 with the following clarifications:

 With reference to the ActivityStreams Service, MSN Servers SHALL support retrieving activity entries and SHOULD support the creation, deletion, and update of activity entries.

+MSN Servers SHOULD further support the subscription mechanisms defined in section 7.1.5 over MSN-2 Network API with the exception that they SHALL NOT accept subscription requests containing no “hub.callback” parameter over MSN-2 interface.

 MSN Servers MAY NOT expose other functionalities of MSN-1 over MSN-2 Network API.